Khumbize/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines containing the pattern “root” from the file Display the number of lines that contain the pattern Display lines containing the pattern “root” and 3 lines
+Display lines containing the pattern “root” from the file Display the number of lines that contain the pattern Display lines containing the pattern “root” and 3 lines Display all the lines in the file /etc/passwd that do not contain